yiqian2008/pm25-multimodal-prediction/README.md

 Air pollution, particularly PM2.5, poses significant risks to public health.
 This project develops a multimodal machine learning pipeline that integrates satellite imagery and structured environmental data to predict PM2.5 levels.

+The dataset is constructed over a spatial grid in Hoorn (Netherlands), where each location is associated with a satellite image tile obtained via a static map service and a set of simulated environmental variables.
+PM2.5 values are synthetically generated as a function of population density with added stochastic noise.

-The goal is to explore how combining spatial information from images with structured variables (e.g., weather conditions) can improve predictive performance compared to single-modality approaches.
+The objective is to evaluate whether incorporating visual spatial information can enhance predictive performance compared to models relying solely on tabular features.

 ---